Life is already busy, messy, and filled with unexpected surprises. So why contribute to the chaos by making health harder than it has to be?

 The fluffy little guys we know and love from everybody’s favorite campfire treat may help ease throat pain thanks to the coating and soothing properties of the gelatin according to Health magazine.

-16. Make onions, garlic, and shallots last longer.
+16. How to make onions, garlic, and shallots last longer

 Onions, garlic, and shallots already last longer than your average banana, apple, or orange but make them last basically forever (i.e. 3 months) with this simple trick.